Ava McNaughton

 Ava McNaughton (born October 27, 2004) is an American college ice hockey goaltender for Wisconsin and member of the United States women's national ice hockey team.
+She won consecutive NCAA championships with Wisconsin in 2025 and 2026, was named Most Outstanding Player in 2026.
+She was also named the National Goalie of the Year in 2025.

+Early life

+At age six, McNaughton became interested in hockey while watching women's ice hockey at the 2010 Winter Olympics.
+She and her sister Emily were taking figure skating lessons at the time, but McNaughton immediately wanted to switch to hockey.
+She began playing goaltender in youth hockey, volunteering for the position whenever possible.

 Playing career

+College

 McNaughton began her collegiate career for Wisconsin during the 2023–24 season.
 During her freshman year she appeared in 23 games, and posted a 20–3–0 record with five shutouts, a 1.45 goals against average (GAA) and .936 save percentage.
 She was named the WCHA Rookie of the Month in October 2023, after she posted a perfect 4–0–0 record, with a .953 save percentage and two shutouts.
 She was one of only three WCHA netminders to post a GAA below 1.00 during the month.
 Her .953 save percentage ranked third in the league and was the best among all freshmen.
 She was again named the WCHA Rookie of the Month in February 2024, after she posted a perfect 4–0–0, with a 1.00 GAA and .955 save percentage.
 She had wins against ranked opponents, including No. 10 St. Cloud State, No. 5 Minnesota and No. 1 Ohio State.
 She became only the second goalie this season to shutout Minnesota.
 Her two shutouts were also for the league lead during the month.
 She helped Wisconsin win the 2024 WCHA women's ice hockey tournament and was named to the WCHA Final Faceoff All-Tournament team.